 Among all the location-based outsourcing models that exist, offshoring is the show stopper.
 No other models offer the right balance of costs and skills.

-- There is enough evidence in academic research to indicate that offshoring improves a company’s overall performance.
+- There is enough evidence in academic research to indicate that outsourcing projects offshore improves a company’s overall performance.

 - The benefits of offshoring transcend just cost-cutting and positively impact a company’s access to specialized skills and the ability to concentrate on core business tasks.